 Skip navigation

-In the Department of Mechanical Properties, mechanical properties of specimens and components are investigated and related to other material and component properties, including material behaviour under monotonic and cyclic loading on undamaged specimens, fracture mechanics specimens and components.
+In the Department of Mechanical Properties, we investigate the mechanical properties of specimens and components and their relation to other material and component properties.
+This includes studying material behavior under monotonic and cyclic loading on undamaged specimens, fracture mechanics specimens, and components.

-Accompanying microstructural investigations are carried out on the initial state and on the loaded state, with the focus on clarifying the failure mechanisms.
-Models and quantitative descriptions for component failure are derived from these studies, which allow to predict strength and durability under mechanical loading.
-In cooperation with other working groups of the institute, methods for increasing strength are developed and investigated.
+Accompanying microstructural investigations are conducted on both the initial state and the loaded state, with a primary focus on clarifying failure mechanisms.
+Based on these studies, we derive models and quantitative descriptions for component failure, enabling us to predict strength and durability under mechanical loading.
+We also collaborate with other working groups within the institute to develop and investigate methods for increasing strength.

 Key aspects